“How does this work?” is right up there with “what should we wear?” for the most popular questions I get asked.

 At this point, we will use some really cool design software and let you see exactly how your favorite photos will look on your wall.
 I can even show you exactly to scale what a specific size print will look like on your wall.
 This can be incredibly useful when you want to incorporate new wall art into existing pieces already on the wall or if you want to create a cluster or collage of various sizes to fill the wall space.

 You’ll also have the opportunity to take a look at physical examples of canvas, metal, and acrylic prints.

-Once you have exactly what you want chosen, we can place the order right there and then to minimize any delays in getting your pictures on the wall.
+Once you choose exactly what you want, we can place the order right there to minimize any delays in getting your pictures on your wall.

 5. Enjoy Your Photos For Many Years